 - Any backup utility that’s capable of mounting network shares can be used to mount EVO volumes and copy their data to the backup destination.

-EVO Nearline is an affordable storage solution specifically designed and built to act as a stage between the online storage and backup or archive.
+- EVO Nearline is an affordable storage solution specifically designed and built to act as a stage between the online storage and backup or archive.
 A recommended solution is to replicate your tier 1 EVO to a Nearline EVO, and then to replicate your Nearline EVO to an off-site/Amazon S3 tier.

 - We also partner with StorageDNA to make the archive process simple, and we continually develop more backup/archive integration to both EVO and the ShareBrowser software (follow us on Twitter for news about these developments).